superbrothers/kubernetes-docs/kubectl_drain.md

 ### Examples

 ```
-  # Drain node "foo", even if there are pods not managed by a ReplicationController, ReplicaSet, Job, DaemonSet or StatefulSet on it.
+  # Drain node "foo", even if there are pods not managed by a replication controller, replica set, job, daemon set or stateful set on it
-  $ kubectl drain foo --force
+  kubectl drain foo --force

-  # As above, but abort if there are pods not managed by a ReplicationController, ReplicaSet, Job, DaemonSet or StatefulSet, and use a grace period of 15 minutes.
+  # As above, but abort if there are pods not managed by a replication controller, replica set, job, daemon set or stateful set, and use a grace period of 15 minutes
-  $ kubectl drain foo --grace-period=900
+  kubectl drain foo --grace-period=900
 ```

 ### Options

 ```
+      --chunk-size int                     Return large lists in chunks rather than all at once.
+Pass 0 to disable.
+This flag is beta and may change in the future. (default 500)
       --delete-emptydir-data               Continue even if there are pods using emptyDir (local data that will be deleted when the node is drained).
       --disable-eviction                   Force drain to use delete, even if eviction is supported.
 This will bypass checking PodDisruptionBudgets, use with caution.
       --dry-run string[="unchanged"]       Must be "none", "server", or "client".
 If client strategy, only print the object that would be sent, without sending it.
 If server strategy, submit server-side request without persisting the resource. (default "none")